oscar-ip/jag-csrs-portal-public-fork/src/frontend/csrs-portal/README.md

 ## Installation and Configuration

-The installation and configuration of the Traffic Court Online development environment is sequentially ordered to ensure software dependencies are available when needed during setup.
+The installation and configuration of the CSRS development environment is sequentially ordered to ensure software dependencies are available when needed during setup.

 ### Installation